You’ve Passed Your Real Estate License Exam. Now What? blog post image

 As a newly minted real estate agent, you’re excited and ready to take on the world.
 Not so fast: you’ll need to join a brokerage first!
 State law requires that all real estate agents work under the guidance, tutelage, and protection of a real estate broker.

 Yes, you own your own business.
+Yes, you choose when and how you work.
 Yes, your success or failure rests primarily on your shoulders.
 But no, you can’t do it alone.
-You need to team up with a broker who has the knowledge and experience to help you be a success.
+You need to team up with a broker who has the knowledge and experience to help you be a success, and who will oversee and be responsible for any transactions that you conduct as an agent.

 That last sentence means that you shouldn’t choose just any real estate brokerage to join.
 The ideal brokerage has the following: